William Cathcart, 1st Earl Cathcart

-General William Schaw Cathcart, 1st Earl Cathcart, (17 September 1755 – 16 June 1843) was a British Army officer and diplomat who served as the British ambassador to Russia from 1805 to 1806.
+General William Schaw Cathcart, 1st Earl Cathcart, (17 September 1755 – 16 June 1843) was a British Army officer and diplomat who served as the British ambassador to Russia from 1805 to 1806 and 1812 to 1820.

 Early life

 Cathcart born at Petersham, London, on 17 September 1755, and educated at Eton College.
 He was the son of Charles Cathcart, 9th Lord Cathcart and his wife Ann Hamilton.

 Military career

 In 1771 he went to St. Petersburg, where his father, Charles Cathcart, 9th Lord Cathcart, a general in the army, was ambassador.
 He became an excellent horseman in Russia then from 1773 to 1777 he studied law at the University of Glasgow and was afterwards called to the Scottish Bar.
 He succeeded to the lordship upon his father's death in 1776, and inherited several properties including Schawpark an estate near Sauchie where his father had commissioned Robert Adam to remodel the mansion house but the works were incomplete when his father died.

 In 1777 he obtained a commission in the 7th Dragoons.

 Proceeding to America in 1777, he had before the close of his first campaign twice won promotion on the field of battle.
 He transferred to the 17th Light Dragoons.
 In 1778 he further distinguished himself in outpost work, and at the Battle of Monmouth he commanded the British Legion, with conspicuous success; for a time also he acted as quartermaster-general to the forces in America.
 He returned home in 1780, and in February 1781 was made captain and lieutenant colonel in the Coldstream Guards.

 In September 1784 Cathcart organised the first formal cricket match in Scotland, in the grounds of Schawpark and commissioned a family portrait by David Allan to commemorate the event.

 He was elected a Scottish representative peer in 1788, and in 1792 he became colonel of the 29th Foot.
 He served with distinction in the campaigns in the Low Countries, 1793–1795, in the course of which he was promoted major general; and in 1801 he was made a lieutenant general, having in the meanwhile received the appointments of Vice Admiral of Scotland (1795), privy councillor (1798), and colonel of the 2nd Life Guards (1797).